PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

 * `aString.includes(aSubString)` to check if `aString` contains `aSubString`.

 ::: warning Note!
-A user should only see an error like "Cannot send POST request." when the form is submitted and there are no validation errors.
-If there are validation errors, the form should not be submitted.
+The form should be submitted if there are no validation errors.
+If you open the webpage using the `file` protocol, the web browser will simply reload the webpage when the form is submitted.
 :::

 ## Lab 4: Tabs